ross/performant-pagination/README.md

 # Examples

-    # order by updated descending
+    # order by updated descending and pk (to achieve token uniqueness)
     qs = LargeDataSetModel.objects.all()
-    paginator = PerformantPaginator(qs, per_page=40, ordering=('-updated',))
+    paginator = PerformantPaginator(qs, per_page=40, ordering=('-updated',
+                                                               'pk'))
     # hand paginator off to something that takes a pagintor. it implements the
-    # full page, as does Page, but some of that api may have different
+    # full api, as does Page, but some of that api may have alternative
     # behaviors, i.e. return None for count etc.

     # get the first page